 The annual conference brings together some of the world’s top thinkers and achievers.
 They are given a simple challenge: Give the talk your life in 18 minutes.
 (Doesn’t sound too hard, does it?)

-One of the best things about TED is that its “TED Talks” – more than 400 and counting at the time of this post – are available to you absolutely free.
+One of the best things about TED is that its “TED Talks” – more than 400 and counting at the time of this post – are available to you for free.

 TED’s mission is to spread ideas.
 As the people at TED state on their website: “We believe passionately in the power of ideas to change attitudes, lives and ultimately, the world.
 So we’re building here a clearinghouse that offers free knowledge and inspiration from the world’s most inspired thinkers, and also a community of curious souls to engage with ideas and each other.”

-The talks are well and truly fascinating.
+The talks are fascinating.
 Watch a few.
 And note the different speaking styles.
 Do you see things that you like?
 Do you see things that you don’t like?
 Does a speaker use an interesting technique that you could try in your next presentation?

-I promise that you will come away from TED amazed, enlightened and delighted.
+You will come away from most TED Talks enlightened and delighted.
 And you might just pick up a good public speaking idea or two.